 We’ve become avid free campers.

 In the last few years we’ve embraced free camping and met many interesting people as a result.
 We’ve stayed in diverse places we wouldn’t otherwise have stayed and saved a lot of money in the process.

-To put it simply – we’re hooked.
+To put it simply – we’re hooked on Free Camping.

 Whether camping short-term or planning an epic road trip around Australia the free camping guide we’ve compiled below is designed to both realise the potential of free camping and answer your questions.